cbaggers/varjo/README.md

 - Type checking in and across shader stages
 - Rolling translate, where out vars from one stage can be automatically fed into the next
 - Easy to extend (API still in progress)

+### Installing

+Run `(ql:quickload :varjo)` at your REPL.

+### Cloning

+Whist it is recommended to get Varjo from quicklisp, if you clone please note that `master` is not the stable branch.
+Please use `release-quicklisp` for the stable code that will be in the next Varjo release.